-Nature Mindfulness: Meditation Practice for Animal Activists, Rescue, and Care is a self-paced, 12-session course which introduces you to the foundations of mindfulness and meditation.
-Your are provided with tools and skills you need for engaging positively and healthfully in difficult situations and emotions.
-Our course is designed to enhance your ability to self-care, navigate difficult situations healthfully and develop wisdom into Animal experiences.
+Nature Mindfulness™–Meditation Practice for Animal Activists, Rescue, and Care is a self-paced, six-class course that introduces you to the foundations of mindfulness and meditation.
+You are provided with tools and skills you need for engaging positively and healthfully with difficult situations and emotions.
+Our course is designed to enhance your ability to self-care, navigate difficult situations healthfully, and develop wisdom into Animal experiences.

 Please complete and submit the form below to make a secure credit card transaction via PayPal.
 Course access information will be emailed to you as soon as possible following registration.
 Please note that tuition is non-refundable.